 Once you provide Informed Consent and enroll in the Study (if eligible), you will receive push notifications regarding the Study.
 “Push Notifications” are messages that are sent to your smart device within the App.
 Push Notifications may be sent to remind you about Study activities after your initial enrollment.
 You may also receive Push Notifications when we update the App or features.

 What about security for Personal Information?
-How long will Rutgers keep it?
+How long will Columbia keep it?

-All information that is collected through the App will be encrypted through encryption methods currently used at Rutgers and sent to a protected data server behind Rutgers’s firewall.
+All information that is collected through the App will be encrypted through encryption methods currently used at Columbia and sent to a protected data server behind Columbia’s firewall.

-Rutgers will replace the direct identifiers you provide – like your name and address – with a code to help protect your identity.
-Rutgers will encrypt the direct identifiers and store them separately.
+Columbia will replace the direct identifiers you provide – like your name and address – with a code to help protect your identity.
+Columbia will encrypt the direct identifiers and store them separately.
 Because the remaining information is coded, researchers using this information should not be readily able to identify which information pertains to you.